Best sunglasses for small faces

 Both polarised and non-polarised sun lenses are UV protective, but polarised versions have the secondary benefit of glare reduction.

-For a more technical explanation, sunlight is made of waves which reflect from water or glass becoming scattered.
-This scattering effect is what causes glare.
-Polarised lenses filter-out these scattered light waves so you can see more clearly.
-They’re useful for activities like fishing, driving, or skiing, where reflected light can be exceptionally bothersome and taxing on your eyes.
+Polarised lenses filter-out these condensed light waves so you can see more clearly.
+This is what makes polarised sunglasses favourable for activities like fishing, boating or driving where reflected light can be exceptionally bothersome and taxing on your eyes.

 Woman wearing large square sunglasses frame and head scarf in front of brick wall looking to her side